Malaysia Super League

 The Malaysia Super League (Liga Super Malaysia), known simply as the Super League (Liga Super), is the men's top professional football division of the Malaysian football league system.
-Administered by the Football Malaysia Limited Liability Partnership (FMLLP), now known as the Malaysian Football League (MFL), the Malaysia Super League is contested by 13 clubs.
+Administered by the Football Malaysia Limited Liability Partnership (FMLLP), now known as the Malaysian Football League (MFL), the Malaysia Super League is usually contested by 15 clubs.
 Until 2022, it operated on a system of promotion and relegation with the Malaysia Premier League, with the two lowest-placed teams relegated and replaced by the promoted top two teams in that division.
 It has replaced the former top-tier league, Liga Perdana 1, which ran from 1998 to 2003.

 37 clubs have competed since the inception of the Malaysia Super League in 2004, with eight winning the title (Selangor, Kedah Darul Aman, Kelantan, Sri Pahang, Perlis, Negeri Sembilan, LionsXII and Johor Darul Ta'zim).
-The current champions are Johor Darul Ta'zim, which won their eleventh title in the 2024–25 edition.
+The current champions are Johor Darul Ta'zim, which won their twelfth title in the 2025–26 edition.